NHS Medical Doctor Degree Apprenticeship Programme - 2025 Guide

 HEE works closely with various partners and stakeholders to ensure a skilled and sustainable healthcare workforce to meet the needs of the population.

-The first students to start their first batch will be in September 2024.
+The first students to start their first batch were in September 2024.

-How The Doctor Apprenticeship Differs from Traditional Medical School: Course Duration and Entry Requirements
+How Did The Doctor Apprenticeship Differs from Traditional Medical School: Course Duration and Entry Requirements

 The traditional path to becoming a doctor requires studying at medical school for 5-6 years before starting paid work.
-The apprenticeship programme enables students to work and learn at the same time.
+The apprenticeship programme was organised to enable students to work and learn at the same time.

 This allows students to gain practical experience from the start, complementing their academic learning.
 Despite its unique structure, the programme maintains the high standards set by the General Medical Council, guaranteeing top-tier medical education.